 Caption 13, 75 minutos - Gangas para ricos - Part 19

-On the other hand, the pronoun cual/cuales (without the accent mark) is not used to ask questions.
-It's rather used in fixed phrases (called locusiones in Spanish) that usually involve the combination of articles, prepositions and other pronouns.
+The focus of our lesson today, the pronoun cual/cuales (without the accent mark) is not used to ask questions.
+Rather, it's used in fixed phrases (called locusiones in Spanish) that usually involve the combination of articles, prepositions, and other pronouns.
 In this case, the core is always a definite article + cual: el cual, la cual, lo cual, for the singular, and los cuales, las cuales, los cuales, for the plural.
 Other parts of speech can then be added to that: prepositions before, pronouns after.
 Let's see an example using the preposition en (on, in) and the personal pronoun nos:

 Caption 35, Carlos explica - Tuteo, Ustedeo y Voseo - Conceptos básicos

 Here's an example with the preposition por (for).
 These are the words of a Mexican politician.
-We have decided to transcribe a big chunk of what he says so you can see the phrase in context:
+We've transcribed a big chunk of what he says so you can see the phrase in context:

 Here's another long example using the plural feminine form las cuales and the preposition con (with):